-Masters Project A constitutes the first of the three part project work (part A, B and C).
+ME Project A constitutes the first of the two-part project work (part A and B).
 ME Project A involves a substantive literature search and reviews of the background for the chosen topic, gaining a clear understanding of the problem that is to be solved, familiarisation with the tools or equipment required for the project, some preliminary development work, and formulation of a research plan.
-This prepares the student for the detailed project work undertaken in ME Project B and C in the following two terms.
+This prepares the student for the detailed project work undertaken in ME Project B in the following session.